Mamluk Sultanate: Economy

 A Blood-Measuring Device: folio from a manuscript of The Book of Knowledge of Ingenious Mechanical Devices (Kitab al-hiyal al-nafisa) of Al-Jazari (1136–1206).
 Edition created for an amir of Mamluk Sultan Al-Nasir Muhammad in Cairo in 1354.

 The Mamluk economy essentially consisted of two spheres: the state economy, which was organized like an elite household and controlled by the caste government headed by the sultan, and the free market economy, which was the domain of society and associated with the local subjects, in contrast to the ethnic outsiders of the ruling elite.
 The Mamluks introduced greater centralization of the economy by organizing the state bureaucracy in Cairo (Damascus and Aleppo already had organized bureaucracies), and the military hierarchy and its associated iqtaʿ system.
 In Egypt, the centrality of the Nile River facilitated Mamluk centralization of the region.
-The Mamluks used the same currency system as the Ayyubids, consisting of gold dinars, silver dirhams and copper fulus.
+The Mamluks used the same currency system as the Ayyubids, consisting of gold dinars, silver dirhams and copper fulus, a currency system that was standardized during the Umayyad Caliphate under the reign of Abd al-Malik ibn Marwan.
 The monetary system during the Mamluk period was highly unstable due to frequent monetary changes enacted by the sultans.
 Increased circulation of copper coins and the increased use of copper in dirhams often led to inflation.

 The Mamluks created an administrative body called the hisba to supervise the market, with a muhtasib (inspector-general) in charge.
 There were four muhtasibs based in Cairo, Alexandria, al-Fustat and Lower Egypt.
 The muhtasib in Cairo was the most important and his position akin to a finance minister.
 The muhtasib inspected weights and measures and the quality of goods, maintained legal trade, and detected price gouging.
 A qadi or Muslim scholar occupied the post, but in the 15th century, mamluk emirs began to be appointed as muhtasibs to recompense them during cash shortages or as a result of the gradual shift of the muhtasib's role from the legal realm to enforcement.